SAP-archive/teched2020-IIS361/exercises/ex2/README.md

 ```
 *A presentation variant is used to define which table and chart will be displayed in the main content of the page.*

-## RUN THE APP
+## Run the App
-Right click on webapp folder in the project explorer and choose Preview Application from the menu
+Right click on webapp folder in the project explorer and choose Preview Application from the menu.
+The app loads in the popup that opens up.
+Type ‘EUR’ as the currency and click on ‘Go’.
+As one can see the filter bar is empty.
+We will create some content for it next.

 ## Summary
 You have successfuly annotated Chart & Table required for Analytical List Page.
 To continue the exercise please go to [Configuration of the Filters in Analytical List Page](../ex3/README.md)